Consulting with a Conscience™

 Once the attackers had established a foothold, they capitalized on the compromised active directory (AD) and pivoted their attack from the machine they were working on to the entire line, shutting it down for weeks.
 Even worse, that single exposed internet connection enabled the attackers to deploy ransomware throughout the company’s IT infrastructure.

 This story reiterates that your security is only as strong as your weakest link.
-In today’s cloud- based world, we often forget basic security principals, like network segmentation.
+In today’s cloud-based world, we often forget basic security principles, like network segmentation.
 You should never expose your RDP to the internet.
 Always use two-factor authentication and run cyber fire drills to prepare.

 Joshi and Rogerson covered three additional cybercrimes we can all learn from, including: